mikeroyal/Clojure-Guide/README.md

 [Leiningen](https://leiningen.org/) is an extensible build tool that provides dependency management, REPL support, testing, packaging, deployment, and many other capabilities.

-[Boot](https://boot-clj.github.io/) is a build tooling for Clojure: instead of a special-purpose DSL, Boot supplies abstractions and libraries you can use to automate nearly any build scenario with the full power of the Clojure language.
+[Boot](https://github.com/boot-clj/boot) is a Clojure build framework and ad-hoc Clojure script evaluator.
+Boot provides a runtime environment that includes all of the tools needed to build Clojure projects from scripts written in Clojure.

 [Clojars](https://clojars.org/) is a Clojure-focused Maven repository.